gristlabs/grist-help/help/widget-table.md

   *![row_menu](images/row_menu.png)*
   {: .screenshot-half }

-- **Delete rows**: Right click a row number and select "Delete" option to delete a row, or use the
+- **Delete rows**: Right click a row number and select the "Delete" option to delete a row, or use the
   <code class="keys">*⌘* + *Minus*</code> (Mac) or <code class="keys">*Ctrl* + *Minus*</code> (Windows)
   shortcut.
 If you select a range of cells first, either of these delete actions will delete all rows included in the range.